Mark Price: Coaching career

 Price was the shooting consultant for the Memphis Grizzlies for the 2007–08 season and named the shooting coach for the Atlanta Hawks for the 2008–09 and 2009–10 seasons.
 Price helped to improve the Hawks offensive output in their first return to the Eastern Conference Semi-Finals in nearly 10 years during the 2009 NBA Playoffs.

 Price is credited with helping Boston Celtics point guard Rajon Rondo improve his jump shot.
-Rondo's scoring was a key factor in the Celtics reaching the 2010 NBA Finals, where they pushed the Los Angeles Lakers to a full seven game series.
+Rondo's scoring was a key factor in the Celtics reaching the 2010 NBA Finals, where they pushed the Los Angeles Lakers to a full seven-game series.
 For the 2010–2011 season, Price joined the Golden State Warriors as an assistant coach with the primary task of improving the Warriors shooting and free throw percentages.

 In December 2011, Price was hired as a player development coach for the Orlando Magic.
 In July 2012, Price served as the head coach of the Orlando Magic's Summer League team.

 On July 1, 2013, Price was hired as an assistant coach by the Charlotte Bobcats, joining the staff of head coach Steve Clifford and associate head coach Patrick Ewing for the 2013–14 season.

-On March 25, 2015 Price was introduced as the head coach of the Charlotte 49ers.
+On March 25, 2015, Price was introduced as the head coach of the Charlotte 49ers.
 He replaced Coach Alan Major, who parted ways with Charlotte after two medical leaves during the past season.
 On December 14, 2017, it was announced that Mark Price was relieved of his duties as head coach of the Charlotte 49ers basketball program.

+In September 2018, he joined the Denver Nuggets coaching staff as a shooting consultant for the 2018–19 season.